bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 If you want to make them with Core, I can't stop you.
 And that's the cool part about this.
 But at the end of the day, you are an actual solo miner.
-When you run Datum and you use your own node, you are a solo miner.
+When you run DATUM and you use your own node, you are a solo miner.
 And that is, by definition, what solo is.
 If you point a miner at a solo pool, per se, you're still just a mercenary.
 You just happen to be getting all the reward when the block is found, maybe, depending on that pool.